Think your boss likes someone more at work? Happens a lot. Let’s find out some apparent signs your boss plays favorites.

 12. Always Have Good Things To Say:

-This can be frustrating and make you feel like you’re not appreciated.
+This can be discouraging and make you feel undervalued.

 13. Give Important Information Only To Certain Employees:

-This can make you feel like you’re not a valued member of the team.
+This can make you feel like you’re not a valued team member.

 14. Mentor Only Certain Ones: